freddiehaddad/feline.nvim/USAGE.md

 `{}`, which means the winbar is never forced to use the inactive components table by default.

+## Statuscolumn

+Feline has support for statuscolumn, an experimental Neovim 0.9 feature that allows you to customize the statuscolumn in similar fashion to the statusline and winbar.
+Statuscolumn can be enabled and components configured using the `require('feline').statuscolumn.setup()` function.
+It works pretty much the same way as the [setup function](#setup-function) for the statusline.
+However, it only accepts the `components`, `conditional_components`, `force_inactive` and `disable` values, the other values are shared across all components.
+Additionally, the default value of `force_inactive` for the statuscolumn is `{}`, which means the statuscolumn is never forced to use the inactive components table by default.

 ## Utility functions

 Feline provides a few utility functions that allow you to customize or modify